8 Logic and control flow

 rm(T)

-T is a regular variable name; you can overwrite it.
-TRUE is a reserved word; you cannot.
-Code that relies on T meaning TRUE will break silently the moment someone (or some package) assigns to T. The same applies to F.
+T is a regular variable name, so you can overwrite it with anything, and R will not complain.
+TRUE is a reserved word, locked and immutable.
+Code that relies on T meaning TRUE will break silently the moment someone (or some package) assigns to T, and the same applies to F.

 TipOpinion